dzuk-mutant/Helium/docs/docs.md

-# Thorium Docs
+# Helium Docs

-Thorium is mostly a series of pre-built, configurable objects for simplifying layouts.
+Helium is mostly a series of pre-built, configurable objects for simplifying layouts.
 There are also a few default behaviours built-in.

 ### Variables and Defaults

 #### [Display](dimen.md)
-Thorium's display buckets for responsive designs.
+Helium's display buckets for responsive designs.

 #### [Icons](dimen.md)
-Thorium's default styles for icons and some icon sizing techniques.
+Helium's default styles for icons and some icon sizing techniques.

 ### Layout Objects